 This BBQ tempeh is the perfect protein for summer cookouts, and is excellent paired with classic summer side dishes like potato salad, macaroni salad, and pasta salad.

 I actually photographed this BBQ tempeh and my Herbed Potato Salad on the same day and the combo was electric.
-For a creamy yet healthy pasta salad pairing, try the Tahini and Greens Pasta Salad (first recipe in this blog post).
+For a dream team pairing for a cookout, this Vegan Pasta Salad is a must-make.

 Other fun summer combinations to pair with include grilled corn and cornbread.
 For colder weather pairings, pair it with this Crispy Baked Mac and Cheese or Miso Butter Mashed Potatoes for some serious comfort food.